6thfdwp/pyalg/README.md

 ```
 We can see that time cost of accessing an element in linked list is proportionate to the position where it sits.
 More time needed as it moves towards the back while array-based list remains constant.
 See [Official design faq for list implementation](https://docs.python.org/2/faq/design.html#how-are-lists-implemented)

-- Compare time cost of insert element in the front of linked list with that of built-in list
+• time cost of insert
 ```sh
 # only run 10 loops for insertion
 python -m timeit -s 'from linkedlist import *; iter=range(100000); ll=LinkedList(iter)' -n 10 'll.insert(0,9)'